Loading figure…

 Bill Cassidy opposes legal access to abortion, supporting restrictions after 20 weeks and opposing any federal funding for abortion.
 He has stated that the overturning of Roe v.
 Wade recognizes the right to life of the unborn.

-Bill Cassidy has supported federal action to cut emissions, co-sponsoring the Foreign Pollution Fee Act, which proposes a carbon tariff on imports based on their carbon footprint.
-This indicates a willingness to address climate change through regulatory measures.
+Cassidy supports federal action to cut emissions, as evidenced by his co-sponsorship of the Foreign Pollution Fee Act, which proposes a carbon tariff on imports based on their emissions.

-Bill Cassidy has supported federal action to cut emissions, co-sponsoring the Foreign Pollution Fee Act, which proposes a carbon tariff on imports based on their carbon footprint.
-This indicates a willingness to address climate change through regulatory measures.
+Cassidy supports federal action to cut emissions, as evidenced by his co-sponsorship of the Foreign Pollution Fee Act, which proposes a carbon tariff on imports based on their emissions.

 Bill Cassidy generally opposes stricter firearms regulation, advocating for the constitutional right to bear arms.
 He has supported measures like the Constitutional Concealed Carry Reciprocity Act and has expressed openness to discussions on preventing gun violence, such as red-flag laws and expanded background checks.